lorenzo-arcioni/Kaggle-icr-identify-age-related-conditions/README.md

 ### Repository Contents
 - **Data**: This folder contains the dataset used in the competition.
 Due to privacy concerns, the data is anonymous.
 - **Notebooks**: This directory contains Jupyter notebooks that detail the data analysis, feature engineering, model building, and evaluation steps.
-- **Scripts**: Here, you will find any custom scripts or code snippets used during the competition.
 - **Results**: This folder holds the final model(s) and predictions submitted to Kaggle.
-- **Documentation**: You can find comprehensive documentation on the competition, data preprocessing, and the machine learning model in this directory.

 ### Achievements
 I am delighted to announce that my efforts in this competition resulted in a Silver Medal, placing me in the top 2% of the competition's leaderboard.
 This achievement reflects not only my dedication to data science but also my commitment to contributing to advancements in the field of bioinformatics.